Samnanger Municipality

 Samnanger (/no-NO-03/) is a municipality in the Midhordland region of Vestland county, Norway.
 The administrative centre of the municipality is the village of Tysse.
-Other main villages in the municipality include Haga and Bjørkheim in Nordbygda.
+Other main villages in the municipality include Haga, Bjørkheim, and Ådland.
 The municipality is located about 20 km east of the city of Bergen, Norway's second largest city.
 It surrounds the inner part of the Samnangerfjorden and the surrounding valleys.
 There are mountains that surround the municipality.
 The development of hydroelectric power plants started here in 1909.